 Enable editor tracking on a hosted feature layer

-The hosted feature layer owner or the portal administrator can enable editor tracking on a hosted feature layer by checking the Keep track of who created and last updated features option on the Settings tab on the hosted feature layer's details page.
-See Manage hosted feature layers for more information.
+The hosted feature layer owner or the organization administrator can enable editor tracking on a hosted feature layer by checking the Keep track of who created and last updated features option on the Settings tab on the hosted feature layer's details page.
+See Manage hosted feature layer editing for more information.

 If the feature layer is shared with everyone (public), ArcGIS records the date and time the feature was added or edited, but no user name is stored.